sourari/Physical-Chemistry/TDSE3.md

 The method I used so far in calculating the wavefunction was to directly evaluate the eigenvalues and eigenvectors of the Hamiltonian and then finding the time dependent wavefunction at the desired time ($t$) using the formula
 $$\Psi(x,t)_n=\psi(x)_n e^{\frac{-iE_n}{h}t}$$.
+This method is great and quick when we want to evaluate the wavefunction of the system.
+However, this method might not be as effective if we want to solve more complicated systems, such as 2-D or 3-D PIB systems.
+Therefore, in the [next page](/difference.md) I will introduce another method of evaluating the time-dependent wavefunctions.